briendeau/ResumeBuilder/README.md

 # React + Vite
-A Demonstration of React skills, mutiple components and event handlers for changes and clicks to update state using hooks.
+A demonstration of React skills, mutiple components and event handlers for changes and clicks to update state using hooks.
 Fully mobile responsive using media queries.

 LIVE LINK: